Thompson Township, Michigan

 Thompson Township is a civil township of Schoolcraft County in the U.S. state of Michigan.
-As of the 2010 census, the township had a total population of 795.
+As of 2020, its population was 808.

 History

 After the timber boom of the late 19th century, Thompson Township's chief assets included second-growth trees such as balsam and aspen.
 The schooner Rouse Simmons, loaded with balsam Christmas trees, left Thompson Harbor for Chicago in November, 1912.
 The schooner sank with all hands off Two Rivers, Wisconsin, becoming one of the most famous shipwrecks in Lake Michigan history.

 Geography

 According to the United States Census Bureau, the township has a total area of 118.33 sqmi, of which 112.38 sqmi is land and 5.95 sqmi (5.02%) water.

 Thompson Township has a shoreline on Indian Lake and Lake Michigan, as well as containing portions of the Hiawatha National Forest.
 Palms Book State Park and Indian Lake State Park are also located within the township.
 Major roadways include U.S. Route 2, M-94, and M-149.